borisrakovan/sandl/README.md

 // ❌ TypeScript error - OrderService not registered
 const orders = await container.resolve(OrderService);
-// Error: Argument of type 'typeof OrderService' is not assignable to parameter of type 'never'
+// Error: Argument of type 'typeof OrderService' is not assignable to parameter of type 'typeof UserService'
 ```

 ## Installation